hannotify/pattern-matching-small-enhancement-or-major-feature/sections/6-future-expansions.md

 But there is a big difference: an unnamed pattern _doesn't bind a value to a variable_.
 That's why there is no variable name, and just an underscore character to denote the unnamed pattern.
 It's like you tell the compiler: "Compiler, I don't care about the first value at all, just make sure to map the second value (which is `roomSize`) to a variable.
+You also tell your fellow developers that you deliberately don't use the second value.

 ---